dynamsoft-docs/barcode-reader-docs/performance/speed.md

 TIPs:

 * `BM_THRESHOLD` is meant for images acquired with high quality like scanned documents, etc. while `BM_LOCAL_BLOCK` handles more complicated images like the ones acquired from a video input.
 Using `BM_THRESHOLD` alone can significantly improve speed but the read rate might not be good if the images are not clear enough.
-* For `BM_LOCAL_BLOCK` , specifying the block size ( `BlockSizeX` & `BlockSizeX` ) to an appropriate value (5 ~ 8 times the module size) can speed things up.
-However, if `BlockSizeX` & `BlockSizeX` are not set manually, DBR will determine their default values based on the size of the image, therefore if a barcode takes much of the image, it's very likely that vacancies will appear in the barcode lines in the binarized image.
+* For `BM_LOCAL_BLOCK` , specifying the block size ( `BlockSizeX` & `BlockSizeY` ) to an appropriate value (5 ~ 8 times the module size) can speed things up.
+However, if `BlockSizeX` & `BlockSizeY` are not set manually, DBR will determine their default values based on the size of the image, therefore if a barcode takes much of the image, it's very likely that vacancies will appear in the barcode lines in the binarized image.
 The argument `EnableFillBinaryVacancy` can be set to tell DBR to fill these vacancies but it is a time-consuming operation.
-Therefore, set `EnableFillBinaryVacancy` to `false` can also speed things up where `BlockSizeX` & `BlockSizeX` are already set properly.
+Therefore, set `EnableFillBinaryVacancy` to `false` can also speed things up where `BlockSizeX` & `BlockSizeY` are already set properly.
 * Try not to set both modes since DBR will try both and it slows things down.
 If you must set both, set `BM_THRESHOLD` as the first option.

 #### Remove texture and filter text